You are here

 Flowering shrubs are usually tougher customers in the heat than perennial plants and annuals because of their size.
 We especially love the new breakthrough in reblooming abelia: ‘Sunny Anniversary’.
 This compact abelia is a long-lived, tough as nails shrub that not only blooms more than once through the season, but also has blooms that last a really long time.
 Try using this small abelia around your sunny and hot side of the home’s foundation, behind a border of one of our amazing selections of ground cover roses.

 Plants that like the shade seem to cope better with heat.
 They live in spots where soil stays fairly cool and slightly moist all of the time.
 It’s easy to keep mulch in a good amount in these spots because trees shed directly into shade beds usually.
 Soil is always better in shady spots too, which holds moisture better while staying drained.
 If you live in the south where the climate stays fairly dare say it, temperate year round, plants that require full sun in the north will often actually perform fine in your garden when planted in the shade.
 This isn’t a rule of thumb, but for some plants it works.
 Take sedums for example.
 There are many kinds of sedums, and we love them all.
 A particular favorite of ours is perfect in a partially shaded spot in the hot summer sun.
-Sedum Angelina creeps in between stones and other plants and makes a great ground cover.
-In a large terracotta pot, it spills over beautifully.
-In the spring, it emerges quickly and becomes a lush green under early spring sun, filling in where tulips and daffodils fade.
-In the rock garden, Angelina thrives with its resistance to drought.
+Sedum Angelina or Blue Spruce Sedum creeps in between stones and other plants and makes a great ground cover.
+In a large terracotta pot, both will spill over beautifully.
+In the rock garden, Angelina and Blue Spruce thrive with their resistance to drought.
 When the little yellow flowers bloom, you’ll notice a proliferation of pollinators, especially butterflies.

 Just behind our highlighted carpet of lovely sedum, a newer addition to the coneflower family makes a beautiful statement when given some hot summer sun protection.
 Echinacea ‘Cheyenne Spirit’ is indeed a durable coneflower, but it doesn’t bloom in the normal white or purple (which are lovely too of course).
 Instead, Cheyenne Spirit blooms in a mix of hot colors of pink, red, orange, and yellow.
 Imagine the bright punch of color that this long blooming coneflower would bring with our ‘Angelina’ sedum in front of it!
 And the butterflies would not be able to resist!
 In the hot summer sun, both of these plants laugh and soak the heat in.
 To encourage lots of blooming from any Echinacea, try deadheading them as the flowers fade.
 In the fall, allow some of the flower heads to stay and dry out, as songbirds love the seeds and rely on them through the winter.